 - Add the vanilla extract and salt.
 Whisk to combine everything well.
 Set aside.

 - In the bowl of a standard electric mixer fitted with the whisk attachment, beat the egg whites at medium speed for about 1 minute.
 Sprinkle in the remaining 2 tablespoons of natural sweetener xylitol, and continue to beat the egg whites until they are very white, firm and fluffy.
 The eggs whites will be ready when you turn the bowl upside down and the egg whites don’t fall out.

 - Add half of the egg whites to the egg yolk mixture and mix to combine.

-- Add the remaining egg whites over the yolks, and half of the almond flour and the cocoa powder.
+- Add the remaining egg whites over the yolks, half of the almond flour, and cocoa powder.